Sport in New Zealand: Ice hockey

 Ice hockey has been played in New Zealand since 1937, but is a fairly small sport and has currently around 1600 active players.

 The national governing body is New Zealand Ice Hockey Federation which is made up of 3 Regional Associations.
-Since 2005 the NZIHF organizes the New Zealand Ice Hockey League that currently consists of five teams, two teams from Auckland, one from Dunedin, one from Queenstown and one from Christchurch.
+Since 2005 the NZIHF organises the New Zealand Ice Hockey League that currently consists of five teams, two teams from Auckland, one from Dunedin, one from Queenstown and one from Christchurch.

 New Zealand's men's national ice hockey team is called the Ice Blacks and the women's the Ice Ferns.

-Indoor Bowls
+Indoor bowls

-New Zealand Indoor Bowls was introduced in 1908 and today is made up of 37 centres and 767 clubs covering all of New Zealand.
+New Zealand Indoor Bowls was introduced in 1908.
 Membership peaked in 1963 with 73,100 affiliated members, today it has an estimated 20,000 members currently affiliated.
-Many members are attracted to the sport due to the competitiveness and skill required to successfully compete with being named as an interprovincial representative being a goal of most players.

-Kabaddi

-New Zealand has a small but growing kabaddi following.
-The men's national team took part in the 2012 Kabaddi World Cup, and the women's team surprisingly reached the final on debut in the Women's 2013 World Cup, a feat which they repeated in 2014.
-The sport is run in New Zealand by the New Zealand Kabaddi Sports Federation.

 Kickboxing

 Kickboxing is a growing sport in New Zealand.
-New Zealand have had multiple world champions including Ray Sefo, Mark Hunt, Israel Adesanya, Michelle Preston and many more.
+New Zealand have had multiple world champions including Ray Sefo, Mark Hunt, Israel Adesanya, Michelle Preston.

-King in the Ring in a regular eight-man kickboxing tournament that happens between three and five times a year in New Zealand.
+King in the Ring in an eight-man kickboxing tournament that happens between three and five times a year in New Zealand.

 Kī-o-rahi

 Kī-o-rahi is a traditional Māori ball sport played in New Zealand with a small round ball called a ki.
 It is a fast-paced sport incorporating skills similar to Australian Rules, rugby union, netball and touch.
-In 2005 Ki-o-rahi was chosen to represent New Zealand by global fast-food chain McDonald's as part of its 'Passport to Play' programme to teach physical play activities in 31,000 American schools.
-The New Zealand Ki-o-rahi representative organisation, Ki-o-Rahi Akotanga Iho, formed with men's and women's national teams, completed a 14 match tour of Europe in September and October 2010.